saasbook/hw-rails-wordguesser/README.md

 `redirect` (which as you can see becomes `redirect_to` in Rails) to redirect the player to another action, or `erb` to render a view.
 Why are there no explicit calls corresponding to `erb` in the Rails version?
+Based on the code in the app, can you discern the Convention-over-Configuration rule that is at work here?

 0. How are forms handled differently between Sinatra and Rails views?
 (Hint: it would be perfectly legal to use raw HTML `<form>` tags in